Drewlove/green-dragons-api/README.md

 2. Open Postman, set Headers `Key` - `Authorization`, `Value` - `Bearer 1234`.
 This should return `{ok: true}`
 *1234 is the default API_KEY specified in the .env file, this will eventually need to be changed

 ### IV.
+Deploy API to Heroku and Set API Token
+1. Add a new Heroku application with `heroku create`.
+*This will make a new git remote called "heroku"
+2. Deploy to heroku with `git push heroku master`
+3. Generate a new UUID (https://www.uuidgenerator.net/) to use as your production API key and copy it.
+Now we can set it in Heroku using the following command: `heroku config:set API_TOKEN=paste-your-token-here`
+4. Test that the API Key works in Postman, by entering `https://NAME-OF-APP-HERE.herokuapp.com/test`, and change the Headers to include: Key: `Authorization`, Value `Bearer UUID-Random-Text-Random-Numbers`
+5. You can view the API Key on the heroku website, click on the name of your heroku app, go to settings, scroll down to Config Vars

+### IV.
 Create, Migrate and Seed Local Database
 NOTE: The steps below create, migrate, and seed a database based off the default files from boilerplate-api.
 You will need to create new files for migrations and seeds, as well as /src folders, with router and service files, for each table.
 1. Open psql, `psql postgres`